Frechmatz/cl-synthesizer/README.md

 **cl-synthesizer:update** rack

-Updates the state of a rack by calling the update function of all its modules.
-The function has the following arguments:
+Updates the state of the rack by calling the update function of all its modules.
+If the rack has already be shut down the function does nothing and returns nil.
+Othwerwise it updates the rack and returns t.

-*   rack The rack.

 * * *